shamil/graphout/README.md

 ### Why?

-Graphite collects metrics, this is very cool, but how can I make use of those metrics?
+Graphite collects metrics, this is very cool, but how can I make use of these metrics?
 And not just for visualising them.
 What if I have a central monitoring system like `Zabbix`, that responsible to send alerts, and I want to alert based on `Graphite` data?
 Or what if I want to do AWS Auto-scaling based on graphite data?
 How can I get this data into CloudWatch?
 I'm sure you have your own reasons